 The bad guys never sleep, it seems, as a chain of hospitals in Alabama was finally able to accept new patients again after being locked out of their systems for TEN DAYS.
 Reports said that existing patient care was not interrupted, but that staff reverted to using paper records.
 The hospital chain had to pay a ransom to regain access to their systems and claimed to be grateful to have cyber insurance.
 Ten days?
 Any new patient had to be sent elsewhere during this time.

 Some might say the delay is due to the conversion of dollars to bitcoin and facilitating the subsequent transfer.
 Ransomware payments in bitcoin is a favorite among cybercriminals.
 Others might say it was a futile attempt to recover good data from backups.
 A third possible scenario involves the amount of time the insurance company spent deciding if the event was covered, then negotiating for a lower price.

-The ransomware variant used in this attack was RYUK, crypto-ransomware, that uses a trojan-horse style delivery method and becomes a time bomb while baddies gain additional information about your network.
+RYUK ransomware was the variant used in this attack.
+Otherwise known as crypto-ransomware, it uses a trojan-horse style delivery method to become a hidden time bomb while baddies gain additional information about your network.
 RYUK also enumerates network shares and encrypts anything it can access.
 By the time it deploys, your backups, replicated files, remote locations, and records could be encrypted, and the bad guys win and get paid.